FrancescoCortella/labsforpartners-microsoftfabric/fabricsetup.md

 # **Fabric environment set up**

-In this file, you find a step-by-step guide to enable your Fabric environment.
+In this file, you will find a step-by-step guide to enable your Fabric environment for today's training.

 1. Go to https://cloudweeks.learnondemand.net/Class/583610.
-Log in For Cloud Weeks Instructors or Lab Access using MS account or Corporate AAD.
+Log in For Cloud Weeks Instructors or Lab Access using an MS account or Corporate AAD.

 2. Use the following training key to redeem your lab environment: A4F13EA3FA4F4EEB. **You are not allowed to share any key outside of the Databricks-Fabric Event**.